heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

   **Step Result**: The **Sign in to GitHub** window opens in your default browser.

-5. Enter your GitHub username or email address and password, then click **Sign in**.
+5. Enter your GitHub username or email address and password, and then click **Sign in**.

 **Results**: You are signed in to your GitHub.com account.